lexmar07/Deep-Legendre-Transform/README.md

 [![NeurIPS 2025](https://img.shields.io/badge/NeurIPS-2025-purple.svg)](https://neurips.cc/)

 > **A simple, scalable way to learn convex conjugates in high dimensions.**

-> DLT trains a neural network to approximate the convex conjugate $f^\ast $ of a differentiable convex function $ f $, using an *implicit Fenchel identity* that supplies exact training targets—no closed‑form $ f^* $ required.
+DLT trains a neural network to approximate the convex conjugate $f^\ast$ of a differentiable convex function $f$, using an *implicit Fenchel identity* that supplies exact training targets—no closed‑form $f^*$ required.

 ---